Get this font in here!

 Once a network scan has been completed and you have located Unmanaged devices on the Network Discovery tab, you can remotely install Avast services.

-For devices that are not connected to Active Directory, you will need to disable remote UAC (User Account Control).
+For devices that are not connected to Active Directory, you will need to change restrictions on remote UAC (User Account Control).
 Open RegEdit, navigate to

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System, and add or edit the item "